mcollina/tentacoli/README.md

   * `message` is a standard JS object, but all streams contained in its `streams` property will be multiplexed and forwarded to the other peer.
-  * `callback` will be called if there is an error while sending the message.
+  * `callback` will be called if there is an error while sending the message, or after the message has been sent successfully.

 -------------------------------------------------------
 <a name="request-event"></a>